 Buy New Clothes But Not Books

 Shopaholics will be glad to hear that a shopping spree is encouraged.
 It’s customary to buy yourself a whole new outfit to wear on New Year’s Day (don’t mind if we do!) to set yourself up for a fresh start and attract more wealth in the year ahead.
 Be sure to buy any shoes and books you’ve been eyeing up while you’re at it as it is frowned upon to buy these items (both are thought to bring misfortune) during the start of the Chinese New Year.

 Don’t Wash Or Cut Your Hair

 The Chinese character for “hair” is the same character as the “fat” in “fat choi” (as in “kung hei fat choi”), which means “to become wealthy”.
 This is why people refrain from washing or cutting their hair over the first few days of the Chinese New Year.
-Sharp objects are also avoided during the holiday as they are seen as a sign of bad luck (the use of scissors, in particular, is believed to lead to quarrels and disputes with others), so if you failed to book in a trim ahead of the holiday, stay away from those pointy shears, no matter how long your locks have grown.
+Sharp objects are also avoided during the holiday as they are seen as a sign of bad luck (the use of scissors, in particular, is believed to lead to quarrels and disputes with others), so if you failed to book a trim ahead of the holiday, stay away from those pointy shears, no matter how long your locks have grown.

 Open Your Windows

 The annual fireworks display over Victoria Harbour is one of Hong Kong’s biggest Chinese New Year traditions (our city’s way of warding off bad luck with a bang), and we always look forward to seeing how the year’s display will top the last.
 This year’s fireworks are to be confirmed, so we may have to find other ways to ring in the new year.
 With most of us celebrating at home, you can carry out the custom of opening your windows at the stroke of midnight, which some households believe in doing, to usher out the old year and welcome in the Year of the Rabbit.